 Onboarding surveys: get to know users to tailor their in-product experience

-The onboarding patterns we’ve mentioned above are just a few to consider within your onboarding flows and the beginning of the user journey.
+The onboarding patterns we’ve mentioned above are just a few to consider within your onboarding flows and at the beginning of the user journey.
 These patterns are consistently seen among SaaS brands that are leading the market.

 Want teardowns of the best examples?
 Get the 6-part series now 💌